Woman killed, man sent to the hospital after rollover accident in north Wichita

 WICHITA, Kan.
-(KSNW)- Wichita Police said a woman is dead and a man was sent to the hospital after a rollover crash near E. 26th Street N and N. Market Street.
+(KSNW) – Wichita police said a woman is dead and a man was sent to the hospital after a rollover crash near East 26th Street North and Market Street.

-When officers arrived on-scene, they said they found an overturned vehicle.
-One woman was pronounced dead at the scene and a man was transported to the hospital with non life-threatening injuries.
+When officers arrived on scene, they found an overturned vehicle.
+One woman was pronounced dead at the scene and a man was transported to the hospital with non-life-threatening injuries.

 Sgt.
 Paul Kimble said investigators do not believe a shooting occurred.
 He said it is possible that people nearby confused the sounds from the accident with sounds of a shooting.